ferritin-bio/protein-language-models/src/index.md

 ## Desktop Hardware

-This is highlighting the release year and basic specs of available Desktop softare.
+This is highlighting the release year and basic specs of available Desktop hardware.
 At the moment focusing on the Mac M-series machines.
 This is related to a broader interest in making machine learning models that can be used locally.

 ```js